jaystack/odata-v4-metadata/README.md

-#OData metadata utilties
+#OData metadata classes

-This library implements the EDM and EMDX classes from the OData CSDL.
+This library implements the EDM and EMDX classes from the OData CSDL V4.

+## Features
+- Edm and Edmx classes
+- will provide Validation logic - based on specs (-on the way)
+- will Download and parse metadata from $metadata document or uri endpoint

 ##Usage